Unit: 2nd Battalion

 Grave / Panel Ref.: Panel 11

 According to his Service Papers, George was born at Ruskington Fen in September 1890, the son of George (Waggoner) and Hannah (Annie) (née Auckland) Claydon.
-He had older twin brothers, Charles and John William (died in 1886, aged 9), and a younger sister, Frances Mary.
+He had older twin brothers, Charles and John William (born 2 October 1887, John died in 1896, aged 9), and a younger sister, Frances Mary (b.
+3 February 1892).

 Seven months after his birth, George and his mother were lodging with the Stevens family at High Street, Somerby, nr.
 Melton Mowbray, Leicestershire.
 Father George, Snr. was lodging two houses away, with the two older boys, at the home of William Harris.
 (1891 Census RG 12/2543).
-Ten years later the 1901 Census (RG 13/2985) saw the family at 28 Garden Street, Thurmanston, Leicestershire, where they remained until after the War at least (Medals posted there in 1921).
+Ten years later the 1901 Census (RG 13/2985) saw George and his two sons at 28 Garden Street, Thurmanston, Leicestershire, where he remained until after the War at least (Medals posted there in 1921).
+George’s mother, however, was not with them.

 When he enlisted in 1907 George’s stated occupation was ‘Labourer‘.
 At that time his Service Papers show that he was 5 ft.
 5⅝ ins.
 (1.66 m.) tall and weighed 7st.
 13 lbs.
 (50.35 kgs.).
 He had a ‘pale’ complexion, brown hair and brown eyes.
 At the time of the 1911 Census (RG 14/34987) George was serving with his Battalion overseas, based at Fort St George, Chennai, Madras, India.

-At the time of his death George’s address was recorded as 28 Garden Street, Thurmaston, near Leicester.
+At the time of his death George’s family address was still recorded as 28 Garden Street, Thurmaston, near Leicester.

 George enlisted Leicester on 19 January 1907, on a “5 + 7” Service period, i.e. 5 years of active service plus a further 7 years in the Reserve.
 He gave his age as 18 years 4 months.
 As stated above he served with his Battalion in India until the end of his 5 year active service period, then he should have returned to England and be posted to the ‘Reserve’.